william-costa/BraspagApiPhpSdk/README.md

 Fill in the values of your MerchandId and MerchandKey.

 ## Exemples
-You can see examples of use in fales prefixed with "example_{operation}" inside Exemplaes folder.
+You can see examples of use in fales prefixed with "example_{operation}" inside Exemples folder.